-The nurse plans to collect a 24-hour urine specimen for a creatinine clearance test.
-Which instruction should the nurse provide to the CLIENT?
+The nurse plans to collect a 24 hour urine specimen for a creatinine clearance test.
+Which instruction should the nurse provide to the adult male client?

 Urinate at a specified time, discard this urine, and collect all subsequent urine during the next 24 hours.

-Cleanse and meatus, discard the first portion of voiding, and collect the rest in a sterile bottle.
+Cleanse around the meatus, discard first portion of voiding, and collect the rest in a sterile bottle.

 Nursing Test Bank